CadenMilne04/VersionControlLab/CODE-OF-CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
-* Leaving something better than when we first encountered it

 Examples of unacceptable behavior include: